deansher/morphics/README.md

 Look up the known formations for the charter's top-level mission in the formation registry.
 Choose a random formation from that set.

 Generate the top-level formation's data resources by running spec gen on the top-level formation's data resource spec.
+This indirectly generates random subteams.

 Recurse to generate a random charter for each subteam role.